firebase/genkit/docs/evaluation.md

 genkit eval:flow spongebobQA --input testQuestions.json
 ```

-You can then see evaluation results in the DevUI by running:
+You can then see evaluation results in the Developer UI by running:

 ```posix-terminal
 genkit start